bentoml/BentoML/docs/source/guides/server.rst

 =====================

-BentoServer architecture runs the BentoML Service API in an `ASGI <https://asgi.readthedocs.io/en/latest/>`_ web serving layer and Runners in a separate work process pool manged by BentoML.
+BentoServer architecture runs the BentoML Service API in an `ASGI <https://asgi.readthedocs.io/en/latest/>`_ web serving layer and Runners in a separate worker process pool managed by BentoML.
 The ASGI web serving layer will expose REST endpoints for inference APIs, such as ``POST /predict`` and common infrastructure APIs, such as ``GET /metrics`` for monitoring.